-Print a list available of tasks:
+Print a list available of tasks and aliases:

 Run a task or an alias